 Design strategy for a branded AI experience

-The gray polygons above represent versions of the two final prototypes put forth in our final recommendation to the client.
+Throughout this page (including just above these words), the gray polygons represent versions of the two final prototypes put forth in our final recommendation to the client.
 All other confidential aspects of the case have been similarly blinded to maintain client confidentiality.

 The problem